if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Interact Object Appearance script is used to determine whether the `Object To Affect` should be visible or hidden by default or on touch, grab or use.
+Determine whether the `Object To Affect` should be visible or hidden by default or on interaction (near touch, touch, grab, use).

-The `Object To Affect` can be the object that is causing the interaction (touch/grab/use) and is usually the controller.
-So this script can be used to hide the controller on interaction.
+**Required Components:**
+ * `VRTK_InteractableObject` - The Interactable Object component to detect interactions on.
+This must be applied on the same GameObject as this script if one is not provided via the `Object To Monitor` parameter.

+**Script Usage:**
+ * Place the `VRTK_InteractObjectAppearance` script on either:
+   * The GameObject of the Interactable Object to detect interactions on.
+   * Any other scene GameObject and provide a valid `VRTK_InteractableObject` component to the `Object To Monitor` parameter of this script.
+ * Optionally provide a GameObject to the `Object To Affect` parameter to determine which GameObject to affect the appearance of.

 ### Inspector Parameters